Search anything inside...

 Tempurung Seaside Lodge beach

 We actually landed ourselves at Tempurung Seaside Lodge at Kampung Tempurung, Kuala Penyu.
-This place is so cool… beautiful beaches… just like the Mild Seven advertisement :D A great place to relax, vacationing or to escape from city life.
+This place is so cool… beautiful beaches… just like the Mild Seven advertisement 😀 A great place to relax, vacationing or to escape from city life.

 Surfing at 3.5G